pprcht/irmsd/README.md

 ### Python CLI Usage
 The iRSMD package comes with an CLI tool `irmsd`.
 This tool allows you to read multiple structures (e.g. from an extended `xyz`-format file), an perform operations on them.
-There are three subcommands that can be chosen: `prop`, `compare`, and `sort`:
+There are three subcommands that can be chosen: `prop`, `compare`, and `sort`/`prune`:
 ```
-irmsd {prop,compare,sort} ...
+usage: irmsd [-h] [-v] {prop,compare,sort,prune} ...

 positional arguments:
+  {prop,compare,sort,prune}
-{prop,compare,sort}  Subcommand to run.
+                        Subcommand to run.
     prop                Compute structural properties (CN, rotational constants, canonical IDs).
     compare             Compare structures via iRMSD (default) or quaternion RMSD.
-sort               Sort or cluster structures based on inter-structure RMSD.
+    sort (prune)        Sort, prune or cluster structures based on inter-structure RMSD.

+options:
+  -h, --help            show this help message and exit
+  -v, --version         show program's version number and exit
 ```

-The `sort` functionality exists as an utility function and can be used to determine some atomic properties for each structure provided:
+The `prop` functionality exists as an utility function and can be used to determine some atomic properties for each structure provided:
 ```
-irmsd prop [-h] [--cn] [--rot] [--canonical] [--heavy] structures [structures ...]
+usage: irmsd prop [-h] [--cn] [--rot] [--canonical] [--heavy] structures [structures ...]

 positional arguments:
   structures   Paths to structure files (e.g. .xyz, .pdb, .cif).